Hungarian Two-Tailed Dog Party

-Because the party participated in the 2018 Hungarian legislative election, it is eligible to receive government funds, which it spends on the "Rózsa Sándor State Fund Wasting Public Program".

 Political activity

-Foundation, 2006 and 2010 elections
+2006–2010 elections

-All of the electoral candidates were called Nagy István ("Stephen Big", Hungarian equivalent of the English John Smith) during the 2006 national and local elections.
-The name was chosen because Nagy is the single most common surname in Hungary, and István is a very common first name.
+All of the electoral candidates were called Nagy István ("Stephen Big", Hungarian equivalent of generic names such as the English John Smith) during the 2006 national and local elections.

-The Two Tailed Dog Party was not a registered political party until 2014, though it participated in the 2006 elections.
-The party platform promises eternal life, world peace, a one-day workweek, two sunsets a day (in assorted colours), lower gravity, free beer, and low taxes.
+The Two-Tailed Dog Party was not a registered political party until 2014, though it participated in the 2006 elections.
+The party platform promised eternal life, world peace, a one-day workweek, two sunsets a day (in assorted colours), lower gravity, free beer, and low taxes.
 Other electoral pledges have included building a mountain on the Great Hungarian Plain.
 Party election posters were mostly in Szeged and featuring the candidate István Nagy, who is a two-tailed dog, with slogans such as "He's so cute, surely he isn't going to steal".

 The party is on good terms with another joke party, the Fourth Way, which is led by two birds.
 However, there are some disagreements between them, since Fourth Way plans to abolish bird flu, which is opposed by the Two-tailed Dog Party on the principle of viral rights.
 On 20 June 2009, the MKKP held a "general" protest with approximately three hundred participants in front of the Hungarian Central Statistical Office (KSH) to demand "Tomorrow should be yesterday!", "Look stupid!" and "Disband!" etc., with a chant of "What do we want?
 Nothing!
 When do we want it?
 Never!".

 In 2010, the party announced their candidacy for mayor of Budapest with the main slogan "Let everything be better!".
 Campaign slogans include "More everything, less nothing!", "Eternal life, free beer, tax-deduction!" and "We promise anything!".
 In Erzsébetváros (District VII, Budapest), the mayoral candidate of the party was notable stand-up comedian Dániel Mogács, who has carried out a number of awareness-generating actions during the campaign period, including a surreal interview with television host Olga Kálmán (ATV's Straight Talk).
 However, neither candidate was able to collect the appropriate number of recommendation slips to participate in the election.
 According to its detailed economic program, MKKP intended to develop Szeged space station into an interplanetary spaceport, which would be used for Pulis' export to Jamaica.
-The program also contained environmental elements, such as patching the ozone hole, and creation of new species to replace extinct species.
+The program also contained environmental elements, such as patching the ozone hole and the creation of new species to replace extinct ones.
 The party also proposed establishing trade relations with extraterrestrial life forms, and opening a Hungarian restaurant on Mars to improve the country's image.